alpaka-group/vikunja/README.md

         + `detail`: This contains the two possible reduce kernels.
     - `transform`: Contains two `transform` variants with one and two input iterators.
         + `detail`: This contains the transform kernel.
     - `workdiv`: This contains various working divisions for the different backends.

 ## Current Alpaka version
 For the tests to run, Alpaka needs to be provided as an external dependency (e.g. via cmake -DALPAKA_ROOT=...).

-Please use the latest version of the Alpaka dev branch.
+Supported alpaka versions

+* 0.5
+* dev (1d921dc0640af57c052e6fda78310561ba950e54)

 ## Examples
 Two small examples can be found in the folder `example/`.